code-423n4/2023-02-ethos/README.md

 ...and then gain an understanding of different liquidation contexts [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/liquidation-logic)

-You can use a live version of Ethos Reserve [here](c4.ethos.finance).
+A link to the live version of Ethos Reserve will be provided on Discord during the contest.

 # Scope